AidanSpeakss/streamer-mode-for-firefox/README.md

 **Known Issues:**
 - Must be manaully updated when new unsupported sites are reported.
 - Doesn't support all sites
-- Doesn't modify text within A elements
+- Doesn't modify text in certain circumstances

 v1.5:
 - Released on the addon store